 An emergency repair is where it involves a risk to your health and safety or serious damage to your property.
-If you have an emergency you can phone us 24 hours a day on 01543 462621.
+If you have an emergency you can phone us 24 hours a day on 01543 456816.

 For out-of-hours the Control Centre will arrange for a workman to call and make safe the fault.
-A full repair will be completed during the out of hours visit where possible but if the repair is not able to be completed at this time it will be completed as soon as possible during normal working hours.
+A full repair will be completed as soon as possible during normal working hours.